In an early 2017 episode of How I Built This, Tony Heish, CEO of Zappos, described his company as such,

 Your Career is an Act of Service

-A career is an extended period of dedicated service to a cause or organization.
+I define a career as: an extended period of dedicated service to a cause or organization.

 It’s why we used phrases like, “serve as President”, “serve in the military”, “serve on a board of directors”.
-Achieving these positions is not an opportunity to dictate or wield unchecked power; it’s a call to greater service.
+Achieving these positions isn’t an opportunity to dictate or wield unchecked power; it’s a call to greater service.

 To be truly effective in our work and build a great career, we must be willing to serve others and put their needs before our own.